Ernestask1/Qgis-project/README.md

 - Fast food location itself does not look to be a factor in obesity rates among children.
 - The location of parks where children can play and exercise can explain the difference in obesity rates.

+_A 7 minute presentation of this project is included within this repository that showcases the method and results in more detail._